 Can bees suffocate?

-Bees can die from suffocation and the most common reason this occurs is the use of pesticides.
+Bees can die from suffocation, and pesticides are the most common reason this occurs.
 These chemicals cause the bee to close off the air vents responsible for oxygen intake and carbon dioxide emission.

 Unlike mammals and spiders, bees do not have lungs as a part of their anatomy.
 They make use of tracheae, air sacs, and spiracles to breathe.
 The bee has a more passive respiratory system compared to a human’s that requires a heart to actively pump oxygenated blood through the body.